-The terrazzo floor on the first level, including the rotunda with the six seals of the countries whose flags have flown over Texas, was installed to celebrate the 1936 Texas Centennial.
+The terrazzo floors on the first level, including the rotunda's Great Seal surrounded by the six seals of the countries whose flags have flown over Texas, were installed to celebrate the 1936 Texas Centennial.
 Portraits of the Presidents of the Republic and Governors of the State circle the four public levels of the rotunda.
 The marble bust of Miriam Ferguson, the first female Governor of Texas, was sculpted by Enrico Cerracchio (1880-1956).
-The star in the dome, approximately 218 feet above, was installed in 1958 and measures eight feet from point to point.
-For accessibility and safety reasons, the dome is not open for public tours.
+The star, in the dome approximately 218 feet above, was installed in 1958 and measures eight feet from point to point.
+For accessibility and safety reasons, the dome is not open for tours.

-4. AGRICULTURAL MUSEUM
+4. Agricultural Museum

 Soon after the Capitol opened, the Legislature set aside this room to display the state's agricultural products.

 The Agriculture Department once used the old scientific instruments that are now featured in the antique Capitol bookcases and horizontal display cases.
-The food stuffs on display were grown within the state.
-Note the modern glass partition system that allows visitors to see the original architecture of the entire space, including the conference area on the east side of the room.
+The food stuffs on display all were grown within the state.
+Note the modern glass partition system that allows visitors to see the original architecture of the entire space, even into the conference area on the east side of the room.
 The six-legged table located on the west side of the room is the largest original table in the Capitol Collection.
-The majority of the original wooden Capitol furniture was purchased from the A. H. Andrews Company of Chicago, one of the largest dealers in the United States at that time.
+The original wooden Capitol furniture was provided by the A. H. Andrews Company of Chicago, one of the largest dealers in the United States at that time.